About This Recipe

 This recipe for Palpettoni Meatloaf, which is a mini stuffed meatloaf, is the perfect choice for any fall or winter dinner.
 I especially love to make it at Halloween, since you can make it ahead of time and bake it just before serving.

-The ground beef and bacon mixture is wrapped around cooked cauliflower rice smothered in onions, garlic, and cream cheese, then covered in cheese and baked until tender.
+The ground beef and bacon mixture is wrapped around cooked brown rice smothered in a garlic, onion and cream cheese dip, then covered in tomato sauce and cheese and baked until tender.
 It’s hard to describe how sublime this recipe is.

 It’s a little tricky to form the little meatloaves, but you can do it.
 Just work slowly and carefully.
 Using waxed paper to roll the meat mixture around the cauliflower mixture is pretty easy.
 Just make sure you don’t roll the waxed paper into the Palpettoni!